rakia drink

 • aging in wooden barrels

-• blending, it is distillers’ decision
+• blending, it is the distillers’ decision

 • Spirit bottling